shindavid/AlphaZeroArcade/README.md

 Note: most MCTS implementations are for 1-player games or 2-player zero-sum games.
 In such games, the value of a state can be represented as a scalar.
 This implementation, however, supports n-player games for arbitrary n, and so the value is instead represented as a 1D tensor.
-This is another reason why compile-time knowledge of the game type is important, as otherwise, all value-calculations (which are simply scalar calculations in typical MCTS implementations) would incur dynamic memory allocation/deallocation.
+This is another reason why compile-time knowledge of the game type helps, as otherwise, all value-calculations (which are simply scalar calculations in typical MCTS implementations) would incur dynamic memory allocation/deallocation.